BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 In HJB, each Durable Subscriber

-* is represented by a HTTP resource whose URL is a child URL of the session used to create it.
+* is represented by a HTTP resource whose URI has the URI of the the session used to create it as its root.

+* has a URI that includes its creation index, i.e, the number of Durable Subscribers that the session created prior to creating it.

 * is created by sending a HTTP POST request to the appropriate child URL of a session URL.